 Study: Climate change possible cause of bird species decline

-LAS VEGAS (AP) — Scientists studying the collapse of bird populations in the desert along the Nevada-California border say climate change could be to blame.
+LAS VEGAS (AP) — Climate change could be to blame for the collapse of bird populations in the desert along the Nevada-California border, scientists said.

-The Las Vegas Review-Journal reports a new study by researchers at the University of California, Berkeley says the number of bird species has fallen by an average of 43 percent over the past century at survey sites across an area larger than New York state.
+The number of bird species has fallen by an average of 43 percent over the past century at survey sites across an area larger than New York state, according to a new study by researchers at the University of California, Berkeley.

 The study shows almost a third of species are less common and widespread now than they once were throughout the region.